Project Update (February 2018):

 Because of these results, progress on the Comox No. 2 Pump Station proposed for Beech Street has been paused while alternative options are investigated.

 Informing the Community

 Work to inform residents about the project has been ongoing.
-This includes a public open house in November 2017 (click here to view *poster boards [PDF - 2.5 MB]), a public open house in June 2016 and design workshops held in March, April and May 2017 that provided an opportunity for area residents to engage with the CVRD on the design and aesthetics of the proposed pump station.
+This included a public open house in November 2017 (click here to view *poster boards), a public open house in June 2016 and design workshops held in March, April and May 2017 that provided an opportunity for area residents to engage with the CVRD on the design and aesthetics of the proposed pump station.

 *Please note: Following feedback at the November 9, 2017 open house, the "Alternative Alignments" board has been amended for clarity.
 Please contact the project team to request a copy of the original if required.

 At their October 2017 meeting, the Comox Valley Regional District sewage commission voted in favour of putting the Comox No. 2 Pump Station project on hold while alternative options are investigated.

 The decision was made due to the results of studies/review conducted as part of the indicative design stage of the project, which found:

 - The estimated cost for a Beech Street pump station is significantly higher than budgeted,